cranberrysauce26/TetrisProject/Readme.md

 4. Class `TetrisPiece` represents a single tetris block, and provides methods like `moveLeft` or `rotateClockwise`.
 It has an instance of `TetrisGrid` so it handles drawing itself to the grid.
 Internally, `TetrisPiece` represents each piece as a 4x4 array.

 5. Class `PieceManager` is a wrapper around class `TetrisPiece`.
 It deals with the basic logic of the piece, like spawning a piece, or moving it down at regular intervals.
-It depends on the interface of `TetrisPiece` but not its implementation.
+It depends on the interface of `TetrisPiece` but not its implementation. `PieceManager` is not strictly necessary.
+We could have put all the code for `PieceManager` in `TetrisPiece` for example.
+However, we prefer to think of `TetrisPiece` as a toolbox that `PieceManager` can use to perform game logic, similar to how `TetrisGrid` is a toolbox for `TetrisPiece` to draw to.

 #### Description of classes